savonet/book/audio.md

 ### SRT

-In order to send a stream on a local network, we recommend the use of the SRT protocol, using the `output.srt` operator, which has a low latency and can cope with network problems.
+In order to send a stream on a local network, we recommend the use of the SRT\index{SRT}
+protocol, using the `output.srt`\indexop{output.srt} operator, which has a low latency and can cope with network problems.
 This operator has two modes, which are specified by the `mode` argument.